 • V7 Startup studio: This coworking focuses on entrepreneurs, and startups but offers memberships to other interested people too.
 You get 24/7 access, high-speed internet, comfortable workplaces, and a community for 220 Euro a month.
 The space is located in Piata Romana.

-• Commons Unirii: Located on one of the city’s most prominent squares in the middle of vibrant downtown Bucharest, Commons Unirii provides a coworking space spread out on 3 floors.
+• Commons Unirii: Located in one of the city’s most prominent squares in the middle of vibrant downtown Bucharest, Commons Unirii provides a coworking space spread out on 3 floors.
 The historic building is just a stone's throw away from major transportation lines.
 You get 24/7 access to the space, fast internet, and membership for 265 Euro a month.

 • Mindspace: There are 2 Mindspace locations in Bucharest.
 One location is in the wealthy Pipera area and offers a luxurious coworking experience for 300 Euro a month.
 The other location is in Victoriei, inside the city’s business district.
 A month's membership costs 320 Euro.